 I’ve even done Facebook Ads where I’ve boosted one of those value-driven Facebook Lives.

-In a launch of the Take Off program in 2017, I did a Facebook Live that was about how to get 10 clients in 4 weeks in your business.
+In a launch of the Take Off program in 2017, I did a Facebook Live that was about how to get ten clients in four weeks in your business.

 It was so popular.
 I think I had about 350 comments on that Facebook Live before it even finished.

-It went for about 25 minutes when it was live and by the time that 25 minutes was up, I had 4 sales of the Take Off program at $995.
+It went for about 25 minutes when it was live and by the time that 25 minutes was up, I had four sales of the Take Off program at $995.

 It was a $4,000 Facebook Live.